 Creeping Zinnia (Sanvitalia procumbens)

-Although not in the same genus as zinnias, you will certainly notice the resemblance.
-As their common name implies, creeping zinnia grows outward and forms a dense mat that will spill over the sides of a container.
+Although not in the same genus as zinnias, you will certainly notice the resemblance of the creeping zinnia to its namesake.
+As its common name implies, creeping zinnia grows outward and forms a dense mat that will spill over the sides of a container.
 It is covered in yellow flowers the entire summer.

 11 of 24